 Dr. Solidum and Engr.
-Tongson both recognized the fact that doing business in the Philippines entails inherent and natural risks as the country sits in the Pacific Ring of Fire, aside from being tied to the Typhoon Belt.
+Tongson both recognized that doing business in the Philippines entails inherent and natural risks as the country sits in the Pacific Ring of Fire, aside from being tied to the Typhoon Belt.

-PHIVOLCS records an average of 20 earthquakes daily, alongside other environmental threats such as typhoons that have increased in frequency and intensity due to climate change, flooding, and volcanic eruptions.
+PHIVOLCS records an average of 20 earthquakes daily, alongside other environmental threats, such as typhoons that have increased in frequency and intensity due to climate change, flooding, and volcanic eruptions.

 With this, Dr. Solidum and Engr.
 Tongson explained the need for tools to identify and measure risk exposures.
 One of the tools they recommend is the Hazard Hunter application, which can help identify and measure the effects of possible natural disasters.

 Engr.
 Tongson also advised businesses to have their buildings assessed and to explore the added protection of financing their risks.
-“Financing your risk is a partnership between you, your bank and your insurance company.
+“Financing your risk is a partnership between you, your bank, and your insurance company.
 Our advice is for insurance to cover replacement costs for your peace of mind,” he said.

 Resiliency and Sustainability

-BPI Corporate Credit Products Group Head Roland Gerard Veloso, Jr., said businesses should also adapt to these risks to become more resilient.
+BPI Corporate Credit Products Group Head Roland Gerard Veloso, Jr., said businesses should adapt to these risks to become more resilient.